sbates-idrc/baby-bliss-bot/docs/StyleGANModelTraining.md

 The verification shows the resizing is correct.
 ```

-7. Transform all images to grayscale.
+Step 7.
+Transform all images to grayscale.
 Pad out all images with the background in the same background color as the
 grayscaled image to make a square of 256X256.
 All images are centred horizontally.
 ```
 // Pad out all images